 Division 6 — Procedural matters

-145. General conduct of protection proceedings
+145. Conduct of protection proceedings generally

 (1) Protection proceedings are to be conducted with as little formality and legal technicality as the circumstances of the case permit.

 (2) Without limiting subsection (1), if the child is present in court, protection proceedings are to be conducted in a way that is sensitive to the child’s level of understanding.